Free Shipping FREE Shipping Over $491

 • Doesn’t have pus, unusual discharge, or spreading redness

-• Improves within 3–5 days with basic care
+• Often begins improving within several days with basic care

 It probably isn’t razor burn if: